Richard7987/wesite/content/_index.md

 - `toc_inline`: Whether to render inline table of contents at the top of all pages, in addition to floating quick navigation buttons.
 - `toc_ordered`: Whether to use numbered (ordered) list for table of contents.
 - `toc_sidebar`: Whether to display table of contents as a sidebar (useful for long pages).
+- `card`: When set to `false` disables share preview cards globally.

 Other variables: